openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 ### Running Custom Post-Provision Actions

-If you'd like to run post-provision actions, one option is to create a custom playbook.
+If you'd like to run post-provision actions, you can do so by creating a custom playbook.
 Here's one example that adds additional YUM repositories:

 ```
 ---